lsteinmann/idaifieldR/README.md

 <!-- badges: end -->

 The goal of idaifieldR is to ... get data from idaifield (https://github.com/dainst/idai-field) into R.
-This is currently not usable.
+This is currently not very usable and an absolutely raw draft.
+What I want to do is:

-I want to:
 * make it easy to access the data from idaifield2 for myself and potentially others
 * get to a point where tables can be imported flexibly into R

 (this currently works easiest with csv-import, but it can be easier)

+(It already works, sort of, but is not documented well.
+I am trying to keep this flexible so that it will not depend on the configuration.)

+I would also very much like to make it somewhat accesible to people not very (but somewhat) familiar with R.

 ## Dependencies